Kolkman/ESPressIoT-ESP32/README.md

 # ESPressIoT-ESP32

-This project is a fork of the original ESPressIoT project by Roman Schmit orignially written for an  ESP3866 board with a TSIC sensor.
+This project is a fork of the original ESPressIoT project by Roman Schmit originally written for an  ESP3866 board with a TSIC sensor.
 This fork ports that code to an ESP32 with a MAX31855 amplified K thermocouple.

 The project covers somewhat advances features for an espresso machine controller.
 The basic idea was to have reproducible "espresso results" due to temperature regulation and being able to fine-tune.
-Especialy small machines have a low heat capacity and quality suffers a lot from different heat-up-times and high hysteresis in standard temperature switches.
+Especially small machines have a low heat capacity and quality suffers a lot from different heat-up-times and high hysteresis in standard temperature switches.